Lusha14/Numpy-Tutorial/README.md

 Table of Contents
 1.Introduction to NumPy

-2.Overview of NumPy
+2.Overview of NumPy-
-Installing NumPy
+Installing NumPy,
-Importing NumPy
+Importing NumPy,
-NumPy Arrays
+NumPy Arrays,

-3.Creating Arrays
+3.Creating Arrays-
-Array Indexing and Slicing
+Array Indexing and Slicing,
-Array Shape and Reshape
+Array Shape and Reshape,
-Array Operations
+Array Operations,

-4.Basic Arithmetic Operations
+4.Basic Arithmetic Operations-
-Statistical Operations
+Statistical Operations,
-Broadcasting
+Broadcasting,
-Advanced Topics
+Advanced Topics,

-5.NumPy Random Module
+5.NumPy Random Module-
-Linear Algebra with NumPy
+Linear Algebra with NumPy,
-NumPy and Matplotlib Integration
+NumPy and Matplotlib Integration,
-Use Cases and Examples
+Use Cases and Examples,

-Practical Examples
+Practical Examples-
-Real-World Applications
+Real-World Applications,
 Resources and Further Reading

 Getting Started
 To get started with this tutorial, you will need to have Python and NumPy installed.
 You can install NumPy using pip:

-pip install numpy
+"pip install numpy"